-- produce, haul, place, and compact the mixture in compliance with the specification and as directed; - control mixture production to yield a laboratory-molded density that is within ±1.0% of the target laboratory-molded density as tested by the Engineer; - compact the mixture in accordance with Section 3076.4.8., "Compaction;" and - when a thermal imaging system is not used, the Engineer may perform segregation (density profiles) and thermal profiles in accordance with the specification. - 4.9.5.
+- produce, haul, place, and compact the mixture in compliance with the specification and as directed; - control mixture production to yield a laboratory-molded density that is within ±1.0% of the target laboratory-molded density as tested by the Engineer; - compact the mixture in accordance with Section 341.4.8., "Compaction;" - when a thermal imaging system is not used, the Engineer may perform segregation (density profiles) and thermal profiles in accordance with the specification; and - all other specification requirements.

+4.9.5.
 Ride Quality.
 Measure ride quality in accordance with Item 585, "Ride Quality for Pavement Surfaces," unless otherwise shown on the plans.